larsenjohn/herebyaccident/_posts/2016-04-28-simple-sass.md

 ## Common snippets

-Sure, you may say "why don't you just recompile bootstrap (or your favorite library everyone now hates) instead of overriding it?
+Sure, you may say "why don't you just recompile bootstrap (or some other library everyone now hates) instead of overriding it?
 Isn't that just a hack?"

 Yes, yes it is.